 - Sea salt and freshly ground black pepper

-- 1. In a sieve or fine-mesh strainer suspended over a bowl, combine the tomatoes with a sprinkle of salt, and crush the tomatoes slightly with the back of a fork.
-Let the tomatoes rest in the strainer for about 15 minutes so the juices can drain into the bowl.
-You should have 2 to 4 tablespoons tomato juices.
+- 1. In a strainer placed over a bowl, toss the tomatoes with a sprinkle of salt and crush the tomatoes slightly with the back of a fork and let them rest in the strainer for about 15 minutes so the juices drain into the bowl.
+You should end up with 2 to 4 tablespoons tomato juice.

 - 3. Hold the bell pepper with tongs over the flame of a stovetop gas burner or place it on a baking sheet under the broiler or place it on the grill, turning it occasionally, until charred all over, 5 to 15 minutes.
 (If using a broiler, go ahead and halve the pepper and place it flat on the baking sheet, cut side down.)
 Toss the pepper into a bowl, cover with plastic wrap, and let rest for 5 minutes to make the skin easier to peel.
 Rub the blackened skin off the pepper, cut it in half, remove the seeds, and chop the pepper into bite-size chunks the same size as the tomatoes.